 Front loading appliances use tumble washing to clean clothes which involves the drum inside rotating to remove dirt and only enough water needed to moisten the laundry, resulting in lower water consumption.
 The cycle takes longer to complete and will often result in a better wash.
 You’ll be able to wash more clothes at a time due to the drum capacity being so much greater than the top loader.
 Front-loading also uses less water and detergent to wash clothes, but recommended doses must be used to avoid filling the room with suds!

 You won’t be able to stack top-loading machines on top of on another whereas with a front loading machine you can.
 This compact storage makes for space saving options in your utility room or kitchen.

 The front-loading washing machine saves time, energy, money, and space as well as increasing the longevity of laundry with its soft washing and drying cycles.
 It’s also environmentally friendly due to low water consumption.
 Common drawbacks include a higher initial cost, and the cycle completion before the door can be opened.

 Top loading appliances are cheaper to buy and easy to operate.
 If you’re looking for a basic machine that works effectively and you’ve got a budget to keep to top-loading units with agitators are ideal.
 They offer lower spin speeds which means clothes come out a little wetter, but the generous sizes tub makes them a great small space solution.

 Need Some Help?

-When something goes wrong and you need professional domestic appliance repairs, simply search online.
+When something goes wrong and you need professional washing machine repairs, simply search online.
 Find a reputable company who offer a fully insured service, with quality guarantees, and quotes and low rates for the job you need carrying out.
 Whether you’ve got faulty top or front-loading washing machines, these engineers will soon sort you out!